DSRCorporation/hiero-did-sdk-js/packages/zstd/README.md

 # @hiero-did-sdk/zstd

 This package provides Zstandard (Zstd) compression utilities for the Hiero DID SDK JS.
-It offers a cross-platform implementation of Zstd compression and decompression, ensuring compatibility across different JavaScript environments including Node.js and React Native.

 ## Features

-- **Zstd Compression:** Provides a simple and consistent API for compressing data using the Zstandard algorithm.
+- **Zstd Compression and Decompression:** Provides a simple API for compressing and decompressing data using the Zstandard algorithm.
-- **Zstd Decompression:** Enables efficient decompression of Zstd-compressed data.
 - **Cross-Platform Compatibility:** Automatically detects and uses the appropriate Zstd implementation based on the runtime environment.
 - **TypeScript Support:** Built with TypeScript to enhance developer experience and code maintainability.